 My best friend Chaney was going as a clown.
 His sweetheart's costume was that of a ballerina.
 I had asked Kathy Burns to walk the rounds with me.
 She had decided to go with Jimmy Fox.
 They were going as Tarzan and Jane.
 I didn’t have a date, but I would have chocolate, if I ate the beets.

 I stuck the fork in the second beet slice and stuffed it deep into my mouth.
 Maybe too deep, because I gagged on it.
-My father's clap on my back slaps hotted the beet back onto my plate.
+My father's clapped my back and the beet slice back onto my plate.

 My mother was not amused by my upchuck.